What is an Accounts Receivable Aging Report?

 Improves Collections Effectiveness

-The structured view of aging receivables helps collections teams prioritize efforts.
+The structured view of ageing receivables helps collections teams prioritise efforts.
 For example, they can focus first on large balances in the 61+ or 90+ day brackets, where recovery becomes more difficult and expensive.

 Supports Bad Debt Estimation

-Accounts receivable aging is often used to estimate allowance for doubtful accounts — a necessary adjustment in financial reporting.
-By analyzing how many receivables fall into each aging category, businesses can determine an accurate provision for bad debts, enhancing the quality of financial statements.
+Accounts receivable ageing is often used to estimate allowance for doubtful accounts — a necessary adjustment in financial reporting.
+By analyzing how many receivables fall into each ageing category, businesses can determine an accurate provision for bad debts, enhancing the quality of financial statements.

 Helps with Audit and Compliance

-Auditors frequently use aging reports to select invoices for confirmation and testing.
+Auditors frequently use ageing reports to select invoices for confirmation and testing.
 An up‑to‑date AR aging report enhances transparency and boosts confidence for internal and external audits.

 What Does an Accounts Receivable Aging Report Include?